 Mahayana Buddhism is the state religion and the head of state is His Majesty the King.
-Bhutan hasn’t been marred by any political conflicts, extreme poverty or has to worry about crime In the Kingdom.
+Bhutan hasn’t been marred by any political conflicts, extreme poverty or has to worry about crime in the Kingdom.
 Bhutan is a very safe and peaceful destination.

 Bhutan is also known as the “Druk Yul” Land of the Thunder Dragon thus Bhutan is popularly known as the Thunder Dragon Kingdom.

-Since Bhutan has the noble and popular Kings, the massive centuries old “Dzongs” forts which are situated on the high hills, towns and villages with colorful traditional houses, man and women who are wearing their unique dress called gho and kira and beautiful valley all around, it will make you wonder if you have just landed in a Fairytale Kingdom which you always dreamt about.
+Everything in Bhutan is simply beautiful and unique.
+Since Bhutan has the noble and popular Kings, the massive centuries old “Dzongs” forts which are situated on the high hills, towns and villages with colorful traditional houses, men and women who are wearing their unique dress called gho and kira and beautiful valley all around, it will make you wonder if you have just landed in a Fairytale Kingdom which you always dreamt about.

-Due to Bhutan’s strict environment policy.
-Bhutan possesses flora and fauna that is unrivaled in the Himalayas.
+Due to Bhutan’s strict environment policy, Bhutan possesses flora and fauna that is unrivaled in the Himalayas.
 While developing countries forests have been plundered, Bhutan’s, which cover 72 percent of its land, are in fact increasing.

-Bhutan is marked by raw natural beauty where the dense foliage change dramatically as the sub tropical jungles at sea level merge into a fertile temperate zone and rises up to the great northern glaciers.
+Bhutan is marked by natural beauty where the dense foliage change dramatically as the sub-tropical jungles at sea level merge into a fertile temperate zone and rises up to the great northern glaciers.
 The pristine environment is home to exotic wild life and is the last refuge for endangered species like the black necked crane, the blue sheep, the golden langur, the takin and even the royal Bengal tigers.

-Festivals in the Land of the Thunder Dragon are rich and happy expressions of its ancient Buddhist culture.T his festivals are held in all districts inside a Dzong, in honor of Guru Rimpoche, the saint who introduced Buddhist to Bhutan in the 8th century.
-Tshechu takes place on auspicious days and months according to the Bhutanese calendar and last up to 4 days in which a series of highly stylist mask dance rituals are performed.
-During the festival the locals come and enjoy the festival in their finest clothes.
+Festivals in the land of the Thunder Dragon are rich and happy expressions of its ancient Buddhist culture.
+These festivals are held in all districts inside Dzongs and temples in villages in honor of Guru Rimpoche, the saint who introduced Buddhist to Bhutan in the 8th century.
+It takes place on auspicious days and months according to the Bhutanese calendar and last up to four days in which a series of highly stylist mask dance rituals are performed.
+During the festival, the locals come and enjoy the festival in their finest clothes.

 The Tshechus are a rich form of our oral history tradition where the Bhutanese pass on values, mythology and spiritual believe through the dance dramas.
-Many of the Tshechus culminate with a rare display of a giant silk appliqué Thanka” painiting” depicting Guru Rimpoche or some other important Buddhist deities.
+Many of the Tshechus culminate with a rare display of a giant silk appliqué Thangka” painiting” depicting Guru Rimpoche or some other important Buddhist deities.

 Unique trekking experience.

-Almost all the treks offer a combination of natural discovery and insite into the countries delicate and unique daily life.
+Almost all the treks offer a combination of natural discovery and insight into the countries delicate and unique daily life.
 Many of the trails take walkers past remote and ancient monasteries, through deep forest, and close to villages.
 The trails pass grassland, pastures and livestock’s, and meadows of wild flowers, butterflies, and grazing animals.
 Trekkers often get to spot blue sheep, takin and a variety of bird life, pheasants.